PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 transactional owners, schemas, and lower-level pruning remain unchanged.
 The focused gate passes `395 passed in 19.98s`, the 103-file branch-changed suite passes `1657 passed in 32.02s`, and targeted static validation passes.

+The remaining raw singleton/consecutive-reshape fallback result is now characterized as the same fixed three-dictionary tuple used by its two assigned main routes.
+Its three child passes share one state scope, duplicate-fanout keeps transpose handling disabled, and the fallback intentionally has no LayoutState.
+Strict retention selects `_fallback_singleton_consecutive_reshape_results` only inside the existing positive norm-cleanup guard.
+The focused gate passes `391 passed, 1 xfailed in 19.16s`, the 104-file branch-changed suite passes `1659 passed, 1 xfailed in 31.12s`, and targeted static validation passes.